veer-chheda/Vanilla-ML/logs/phase0/svm.md

-To fix the rendering while keeping your text exactly the same, I have applied standard GitHub-flavored Markdown formatting to the math blocks.
-Specifically, I added necessary line breaks and corrected the norm notation (which often fails if the double pipes aren't escaped or formatted correctly in certain environments).Support Vector Machines are supervised algorithms that have the objective of finding the best separating hyperplane.
+Support Vector Machines are supervised algorithms that have the objective of finding the best separating hyperplane.
 The distance from the hyperplane to the nearest support vectors is maximised.
 Support vectors are the lines that pass through the closest points to the hyperplane such that the distance i.e. margin is maximum.
 SVMs use kernels for projecting data into a higher space to handle non-linear data.The goal is to find a hyperplane defined by $wx - b = 0$ where,
 ```math
 y =
 \begin{cases}